ThreaditApp/Threadit/code/README.md

 ### Setup

 Threadit requires Go and Docker.
 You can find installation instructions in the links below:

 - [Install Go](https://go.dev/doc/install)
 - [Install Docker Desktop](https://www.docker.com/products/docker-desktop/)

-### Environmental Variables
+### Environment Variables

-To configure the application, change directory to `code/`, then simply copy the example environment file and rename it:
+To configure the application, change directory to `/code`, then simply copy the example environment file and rename it:

 ```bash
 cp .env.example .env